xlynkz/xlynkz.github.io/README.md

 When a person visits fastur.com they must select a payment plan in order to activate a paid subscription which provides access to and usage of the service.Fastur will not charge developers an access fee to build or list extensions in our marketplace.
 Instead, Fastur will earn 30% of all sales revenue generated within the marketplace.

 ## 3.6 - Aims & Objectives

-- Short Term: 3 months
+- Short Term: 1 month
-○	Release Beta
+1. Release Beta (learning)
-○	Seed Investment
+2. Seed Investment (or customers)
+3. auto generate new identities

-- Medium Term:  1 year
+- Medium Term:  3 Months
-○	Partner with local entrepreneurship communities
+1. Partner with local entrepreneurship communities
+2. Auto generate patent information
-○	Hire for operations and sales
+3. Hire for operations and sales
-○	Native dashboards for iOS and Android
+4. Native dashboards for iOS and Android

-- Long Term: 3 years
+- Long Term: 1 year
-○	Support for internet connected sensor applications
+1. Support for internet connected sensor applications
-○	Support for legacy applications and vendors.
+2. Support for legacy applications and vendors.
-○	Support international data systems, languages and currencies.
+3. Support international data systems, languages and currencies.
-○	Autonomously consume, integrate and act on information as to build products with an aim for profit.
+4. Autonomously consume, integrate and act on information as to build products with an aim for profit.

-We expect to build a valuable company and begin considering exit strategies in +5 years.
+We expect to build a valuable company and sell to Alphabet Inc. in 3 years.

-# Market Research
+# Market Research (Alphabet(language), squarespace(web dev), (manufactoring))

 - 4.1 - Client Research